ByteDice/ByteDiceAssistant/README.md

 ### How to run:
 * Download the code (and extract if needed).
 * Open a terminal and CD to the downloaded folder.
 * Run `$ cargo run`.
 There are more options when running.
-You can view a list of those using `$ cargo run -- --help`.
+You can view a list of those using `$ cargo run -- --help` or `$ cargo run -- -h`.
   * If you want to only run the Python code, you can either run `$ cargo run -- --py`, or `$ python ./src/python/main.py`.
-The second option is recommended for better output.
+The second option is recommended for better error output.